KevinNovak/Friend-Time/README.md

 ### Config Commands

 -   `-ft config mode <react/list>` - Change the mode that is used for converting times.
--   `-ft config format <12/24>` - Change the servers time format, 12 or 24 hours.
+-   `-ft config format <12/24>` - Change the server's time format, 12 or 24 hours.
 -   `-ft config notify <on/off>` - Enable or disable reminders for users who don't have a time zone set.

 ### Info Commands